HOW TO GET STARTED

 Fire extinguisher and first aid kit – Each club member is required by the rules to keep a small fire extinguisher in their pit or trailer for emergencies

-Spare Parts – commonly used spare parts are tie-rods, steering column, axle, and chain
+Spare Parts – commonly used spare parts are tie-rods, steering column, axles, and chains

 Spare Wheels and Tires - one set with practice tires mounted, and the other set with race tires mounted.